-I did not know that the bumper stickers were part of a contest.
-Employees from WKTK drove around the Baltimore area and wrote down license numbers from cars that displayed the WKTK sticker.
-During the summer of 1973, they selected one license number per week and announced it over the radio.
-If the owner of the license number called in, they won a stereo or other music related prize.
-I didn’t pay any attention to the contest, so I never listened for my license number.
+The bumper stickers were part of a contest that had employees from WKTK drive around the Baltimore area writing down license plate numbers from cars that displayed the WKTK sticker.
+I didn’t pay much attention to the contest, because I knew that I wouldnt win.
+During the summer of 1973, they had selected one license number per week and announced it over the radio.
+If the owner of that license number called in, they won a stereo or other music related prize.
+I never listened for my license number.

-WKTK contacted him the next day.
-He called me at school and I was paged over the public address system.
-He told me that I had won a car.
+WKTK contacted him the next day, and my father called me at school and told me that I had won a car.

-The car was bright orange with WKTK written on it.
-Yellow beetles and butterflies were painted on the hood, sides and back of the car.
+The car was bright orange with WKTK and yellow beetles and butterflies painted on the hood, sides and back.
 You couldn’t miss it!

-The Volkswagon was worth about $2,800.00.
-After driving it for a few months, I suggested that my parents sell it.
-I told my parents to keep the money, but they had to tell everyone that I paid for my Firebird.
+The Volkswagon was worth about $2,800.00., and after driving it for a few months, I suggested that my parents sell it.
+I asked them to keep the money, but they had to tell everyone that I paid for my Firebird.
 It was a win-win!